-- Q: Because I have a disability, I have to get my vehicle modified.
-How can I find out whether this will affect my airbag system? - A: Changing or moving any parts of the front seats, safety belts, the airbag sensing and diagnostic module, or the inside rearview mirror can affect the operation of the airbag system.
-If you have questions, call Customer Assistance.
+Q: Because I have a disability, I have to get my vehicle modified.
+How can I find out whether this will affect my airbag system?

+A: If you have questions, call Customer Assistance.
 The phone numbers and addresses for Customer Assistance are in Step Two of the Customer Satisfaction Procedure in this manual.
 See Customer Satisfaction Procedure on page 7-2.